NickelBlock-Forecasting/metpy_internship/README.md

 # NickelBlock Internship
 All the code for the NickelBlock internship.

-Map Generators [ Week 2 ]
+Map Generators (Temperature, Precipitation, Daily High/Low/PercentChanceRain) ==
-==
-To generate temperature or precipitation maps for week 2, use the following command:
+To generate temperature or precipitation maps navigate to the 'MapGenerators' folder and use the following command:

 ```
 python [Map File] -m [Map Type] -t [hours]